- Malaria Prevention

 Lariam may stop typhoid vaccines from working properly, so if you need an oral typhoid vaccine, have it at least three days before you begin taking Lariam.

 Lariam can cause mental issues in some people who take it.
 If you experience any mental problems while taking this medication, you must tell your doctor straight away.
-This includes:

 Pregnancy and breastfeeding